travis-ci/docs-travis-ci-com/docs/user/notifications.md

 You can change this behaviour using the following options:

+> Note: Items in brackets are just placeholders.
+Brackets should be omitted.

 ## Email notifications

 You can specify recipients that will be notified about build results like so: